DanielGarciaGuillen/danielgg.com/content/how-javascript-works-asynchronous/index.md

 - Network request => fetch
 - Timer => setTimeout

-Let's take a look at a basic example, to see how Javascript manages Asynchronous code.
+Let's create a basic example to see how Javascript manages asynchronous code.

 # JS Asynchronous Basics